sajwanlava/SWEN422-assignment2/User Testing/Usability Test Plan.md

 ### Overview

-This document describes a test plan for conducting a usability test during the development of VRtigo team minigame.
+This document describes a test plan for conducting a usability test during the development of VRtigo team mini-game.
 The goals of usability testing include establishing a baseline of user performance, establishing and validating user performance measures, and identifying potential design concerns to be addressed in order to improve the efficiency, productivity, and end-user satisfaction.
 The usability test objectives are:

 To determine design inconsistencies and usability problem areas within the user interface and content areas.
 Potential sources of error may include:

-- Navigation errors – failure to locate functions, excessive keystrokes or touches to complete a function, failure to follow recommended screen flow.
+- Navigation errors – failure to locate functions, excessive hand movements or touches to complete a function, failure to follow recommended screen flow.
-- Presentation errors – failure to locate and properly act upon desired information in screens, selection errors due to labelling ambiguities.
+- Presentation errors – failure to locate and properly act upon desired information in screens, selection errors due to labelling ambiguities, and motion-sickness inducing elements.
-- Control usage problems – improper toolbar or entry field usage.
+- Control usage problems – interaction with virtual objects lagging, and rendering issues when users go through portal.

 Exercise the application or web site under controlled test conditions with representative users.
 Data will be used to access whether usability goals regarding an effective, efficient, and well-received user interface have been achieved.
 Establish baseline user performance and user-satisfaction levels of the user interface for future usability evaluations.

-This minigame can be used by many people with a range of characteristics.
+This mini-game can be used by many people with a range of characteristics.
 To ensure relevant feedback for our prototype, we have acquired people from many user groups for our usability testing.
-The testing will take place in a lab on INSERT WHEN.
+The testing will take place in a lab on Monday 21st of October.

 ### Executive Summary

-The usability tests involve participants who represent our personas going through specific tasks related to our scenario use cases, in order to gather feedback on our prototype.
+The usability tests involve participants who represent an interest in games and/or virtual reality and will be going through specific tasks related to set game use-cases, in order to gather feedback on our prototype.

 ### Methodology